FZaza25/1990588_zazaki/input.md

 **So that** I can receive asynchronous updates from critical systems (solar array, radiation, life support)

 **Acceptance Criteria:**
-- System subscribes to all topics from `/api/telemetry/topics`
+- System subscribes to all topics from `ws://localhost:8000/ws/telemetry`
 - Connection reconnects automatically on failure
 - Telemetry data parsed and forwarded to message broker
-- Stream latency < 1 second

-**Non-Functional Requirements:**
-- Stream latency: < 1 second
-- Reconnection delay: 2 seconds with exponential backoff

 ---